artkonekt/acl/README.md

 When using the default Laravel auth configuration all of the above methods will work out of the box, no extra configuration required.

-However when using multiple guards they will act like namespaces for your permissions and roles.
+However, when using multiple guards they will act like namespaces for your permissions and roles.
 Meaning every guard has its own set of permissions and roles that can be assigned to their user model.

 ### Using permissions and roles with multiple guards

-By default the default guard (`config('auth.default.guard')`) will be used as the guard for new permissions and roles.
+By default the default guard (`config('auth.defaults.guard')`) will be used as the guard for new permissions and roles.
 When creating permissions and roles for specific guards you'll have to specify their `guard_name` on the model:

 ```php
 // Create a superadmin role for the admin users